ibnlanre/socket/README.md

 `@ibnlanre/socket` creates a socket client using the `createSocketClient` function.
 This client handles the connection to the WebSocket server, manages data subscriptions, and provides hooks for accessing the streamed data in your components.

 ### What are the key features of `@ibnlanre/socket`?
-Key features include real-time data streaming, easy subscription management, efficient data handling, flexible configuration, and type safety.
+Key features include data caching, real-time data streaming, easy subscription management, efficient data handling, flexible configuration, and type safety.
 These features make it easier to integrate live data updates into your application, improving user experience and responsiveness.

-### How can I customize the socket client with `@ibnlanre/socket`?
-You can customize the socket client by providing configuration options such as the base URL, endpoint URL, and more.
-These options allow you to tailor the client to your specific use case and data requirements.

-### Does `@ibnlanre/socket` support caching?
-Yes, `@ibnlanre/socket` supports caching.
-You can configure the client to cache data and clear the cache when the connection is closed.
-This feature helps reduce the load on the server and improve the performance of your application.

 ## License